dejanr/calendar-kata/readme.md

 # Calendar Puzzle Kata

-This puzzle is a calendar rendering problem.
+This kata is a calendar rendering problem.
 The input is a list of events and the output is a calendar display similar to Google Calendar.

 *Part 1*